cyamauch/NoctSalamanderGrandPiano/src/README.txt

 The Salamander Grand had a major problem in "F#1" and "C3", which caused a break in the continuity of sound quality.
-The restoration process described in the fifth item above enabled us to obtain the sound that we originally wanted, and the sound source as a whole became more complete.
+The restoration process described in the fifth item above enabled us to obtain the sound that we originally wanted, and the soundbanks as a whole became more complete.

 The restoration process for "C3" and "F#1" was extremely difficult.
 "C3" had a number of problems, such as strange noises when the strings were struck,